jthmiller/Genetics-711-lab/Labs/lab1_notes.md

 ```
 man ls
 ```
  - I dont use man.
 It is much quicker to google stuff.
+Show biostars and stackoverflow for doing the same thing

 ### QUESTION1
 - Use the -l option for the ls command to display more information for each item in the directory.